bernhardAxonIvy/doc/source/concepts/testing/web-testing.rst

    - Create a :file:`pom.xml` file in the :file:`compile-test` folder.

-   - Add the following code to the :github-build-examples:`pom.xml </pom.xml>`
-     file (ensure the correct **modules** ``crm`` and ``crmIntegrationTests`` are set):
+   - Add the following code to the :link-url:`pom.xml <build-examples-web-test-pom>` file (ensure the correct **modules** ``crm`` and ``crmIntegrationTests`` are set):

      .. literalinclude:: includes/webtesting/webtesting-maven-module.xml
         :language: xml

-   - Your :github-build-examples:`folder structure <>` should now look like this:
+   - Your :link-url:`folder structure <build-examples>` should now look like this:

      .. code-block:: none